Phoenix Food Worth Seeking

 Italian Food Phoenix

 Pizzeria Bianco is Phoenix’s shining culinary star.
 Thankfully, you no longer have to wait for three hours to score a pizza.
-Pane Bianco, the central Phoenix sandwich shop that Chris Bianco runs with baker brother Marco, swallowed up neighboring Lux Coffeebar and added a dining room with exposed beams, skylights, communal wood tables, and blackboard for market specials.
-A large oven still burns pecan and applewood, with dough and bread made in-house for all of Bianco’s restaurants.
-By day, you’ll find wood-fired focaccia topped with combos like Fontina and Bianco tomato sauce; house-made mozzarella salad served with country bread; and vegetable soup with herbaceous broth, heirloom beans, Parmigiano, and seasonal vegetables like sunchokes and potatoes.
-Nighttime brings a larger menu, which includes pizza with famously supple crusts.
-I waited less than 15 minutes for a signature Sonny Boy with onions, house-smoked mozzarella, and fennel sausage.
-A market salad might pair citrus with pomegranate, fennel, arugula, kohlrabi, parsley, red carrot, and lardo crostini.
+Pane Bianco, the central Phoenix sandwich shop that Chris Bianco runs with baker brother Marco, also burns pecan and applewood, with dough and bread made in-house for all of Bianco’s restaurants.
+By day, you’ll find wood-fired focaccia topped with combos like Fontina and Bianco tomato sauce; house-made mozzarella salad served with country bread; and vegetable soup with herbaceous broth, heirloom beans, Parmigiano, and seasonal vegetables.
+A larger dinner menu includes pizza with famously blistered, pliable crusts.
+I waited less than 15 minutes for a Sonny Boy with onions, house-smoked mozzarella, and fennel sausage.
 I also really enjoyed spaghetti & meatballs featuring AZ grass-fed beef, crushed tomato sauce, cooked garlic and raw basil.
-If you can muster room for dessert, mesquite apple cake is like an upside down cake made with Hayden Flour Mill flour and cascading vanilla whipped cream.
+If you can muster room for dessert, mesquite apple cake is like an upside down cake with cascading vanilla whipped cream.

 MUST ORDER: Sonny Boy Pizza, Spaghetti & Meatballs, Market Salad, Vegetable Soup, Wood-Fired Focaccia, House-made Mozzarella Salad